sam-grant/election-predictor/README.md

 3. **Inflation** (8-18% importance)

 ### The misses
-**2016 Trump** and **1976 Carter** were both misclassifed, which may reflect their unique poltical circumstances: the rise of populism with Trump and post-Watergate sentiment for Carter.
+**2016 Trump** and **1976 Carter** were both misclassified, which may reflect their unique political circumstances: the rise of populism with Trump and post-Watergate sentiment for Carter.

 <!-- ### Detailed abstract